Top 12 Sylvia Plath Poems Perfect for Late Night Reading

 Plath's poems often talk about deep feelings and hard times in life.
 She had a way of using words that made readers feel strong emotions.

-Plath's poems are great for reading at night when everything is quiet.
+Plath's poems are good for reading at night when everything is quiet.
 They can make you think about life in new ways.
 Some of her poems are sad, while others are full of energy.

 According to ResearchGate, Sylvia Plath's poem collection, Ariel has been cited in over 3,000 scholarly articles and academic papers since its publication in 1965.